 You can enhance the value of your runbooks with automations and integrations with the rest of your tech stack.
 Automation runbooks enable you to streamline complicated workflows, freeing up people to focus on the tasks that require human skills such as critical thinking, collaboration, and decision making.

-By integrating with the tools and applications your teams use on a daily basis, runbooks streamline your operational resilience or cloud migration activities by bringing them together in a single, centralized location.
+By integrating with the tools and applications your teams use on a daily basis, runbooks streamline your technology resilience or cloud migration activities by bringing them together in a single, centralized location.

 The benefits of using runbooks

 Runbooks provide many advantages for companies looking to enhance their business operations.
 Here are some of the top benefits of using runbooks:

 - Standardize repetitive processes: Runbooks enable you to standardize and codify tasks and procedures for processes such as IT disaster recovery or cloud migrations.
 They ensure that everyone involved has the tools, expertise, and information needed to complete their role without having to be on multiple calls or hunt through spreadsheets.

 - Optimize existing resources: Runbooks enable internal teams to access information more quickly and complete complex tasks more efficiently.
 This dramatically shortens the time-to-value for major strategic initiatives like cloud migrations and application releases while freeing teams to focus additional time and energy on other high-value priorities.

 - Improve IT disaster recovery: Whether it’s an outage or data breach, an IT incident can be highly disruptive to organizational operations and, worse, customers.
 IT disaster recovery runbooks give IT personnel the tools they need to restore infrastructure, recover lost data, and stabilize IT functionality.
 In addition to detailing necessary incident management steps and procedures, IT disaster recovery runbooks also enable key stakeholders to stay informed of progress throughout.